 Naru Noodle Bar

 Naru Noodle Bar is the city's first standalone ramen shop that's modelled like the ramen shops you'll find in Tokyo.
-Now, Naru is infamous for its reservation policy which has been making Bangaloreans play fastest fingers to reserve a spot for more than a year now, but once you do get a spot, then you're in for a treat.
+Now, Naru is infamous for its reservation policy, which has been making Bangaloreans play fastest fingers to reserve a spot for more than a year now, but once you do get a place, then you're in for a treat.
 Apart from the standard lineup of shoyu, tonkotsu, and miso ramen, Chef Kavan and his team also put out monthly and seasonal special bowls.
-There are also mini bowls for those who can't have an entire bowl for themselves.
-Besides, ramen, small plates such as Karaage, Wakame Salad, Temaki Tacos, and Edamame.
+There are mini bowls for those who can't have an entire bowl.
+Besides ramen, they also offer small plates such as Karaage, Wakame Salad, Temaki Tacos, and Edamame.

 Must-Try Ramen: Tonkotsu Ramen, Tori Paitan Ramen, Hazelnut Tantanmen Ramen, and Tokyo-style Shoyu Ramen